Messiah College Graduate Program in Higher Education Faculty

 Adjunct Professor at CSU Channel Islands, CSU Northridge, and Rocky Mountain College of Art and Designhoffman@messiah.edu

-Dr. Jaimie Hoffman currently serves as an adjunct faculty member at CSU Channel Islands, CSU Northridge, and Rocky Mountain College of Art and Design, teaching face-to-face and online courses in assessment, communication diversity, and leadership to undergraduate and graduate students.
+In her current role, Dr. Jaimie Hoffman spends her time teaching face-to-face and online courses in assessment, communication diversity, and leadership to undergraduate and graduate students.
 Additionally, Jaimie works as a part-time Strategic Development Analyst for the Vice President for Students Affairs office at CSU Channel Islands where she assists with division-wide assessment and training initiatives.
 Jaimie has had the opportunity to assist with creating both curricular and co-curricular programs including a multi-phase, outcomes-based leadership certificate program and an online doctoral program.
 During her time as a student affairs professional, Jaimie has worked in many Student Affairs functional areas including orientation, new student programs, leadership programs, residential education, judicial affairs, campus recreation, and career services.
-Jaimie received her Ed.D. in Leadership from the University of California Los Angeles and her research interests include assessment in higher education, access to higher education, and leadership development among college students.
+Her research interests include assessment in higher education, access to higher education, and leadership development among college students.

 Director of the Graduate Programs in Business and Leadership